|

 alignements and it appeared that their orientation had not been

+an important point.
 Inside a site, the selection of the wall to be worked is not neutral.

 In Lapa Vermelha dolina, near Lagoa Santa, the many wide, flat,